Wolfo-Gaming/grakkit/README.md

 const stdlib = require('@grakkit/server');
 ```

-You can also create HTTP servers! this i easily done through https://github.com/Simonwep/java-express.
-IF you want more docs please go there, i might add more docs later here.
+You can also create HTTP servers! this is easily done through https://github.com/Simonwep/java-express.
+If you want more docs please go there, i might add more docs later here.
 ```js
 const server = require('@grakkit/server');
 const express = server.type('express.Express');